pybites/pybites.github.io-source/content/pythonic-exceptions.md

 		"""Receives a datetime object and converts/returns a readable string""" if not isinstance(date, datetime) or date > NOW: raise ValueError('expecting past date')

-Of course it's useless to reraise the same exception unless you want to do something specifically:

-	try:
-		...
-	except Exception as e:
-		# reraise ok if we do additonal stuff here like logging
-		raise

-An [exception handling trick](https://twitter.com/pybites/status/1181951225291530241) in this context: `from None` suppresses the trace back so the user only sees the exception raised:

-	>> def x():
-	...     try:
-	...
-1/0
-	...     except ZeroDivisionError:
-	...             raise Exception("Bad at math") from None ...
-	>>> x()
-	Traceback (most recent call last):
-	File "<stdin>", line 1, in <module>
-	File "<stdin>", line 5, in x
-	Exception: Bad at math

-(Thanks [Erik](https://pybit.es/pages/guests.html#erikoshaughnessy) / found in Mario Corchero's great talk: [Exceptional Exceptions - How to properly raise, handle and create them](https://www.youtube.com/watch?v=V2fGAv2R5j8)).

 ## 3. Write custom exceptions